okyeron/fates/install/norns/Norns_install_instructions_1.7.md

 `ssh-keygen -R 192.168.1.XX`

 Connect via SSH. `ssh pi@192.168.1.XX` The default password is ***raspberry***

+`ssh pi@raspberrypi.local` may also work if you have BonJour/ZeroConf available.

 ### RPI adjustments
 Enter the following commands in a terminal, edit if needed (country etc).